spinnaker/governance/rfc/website-revamp.md

 ### Non-Goals

 * Not a complete reorganization of the documentation set.
 What will happen is the current documentation related tabs will be condensed under a single “Docs” tab in the top navigation.
-* Not replatforming or rethemeing .io.
-The cost/benefit is not there to do this at this time.

 ## Motivation and Rationale